syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Blazor.md

 * Check the box for Use previews of the .NET Core SDK and click OK.
 * Restart the Visual Studio 2019.

-## Server-side application
+## Server app

-Step 1: Create a new C# Blazor Server-Side application project.
+Step 1: Create a new C# Blazor Server- app project.
 Select Blazor App from the template and click the Next button.

 ![Create ASP.NET Core Web application in Visual Studio](Blazor_Images/Blazor_Create.png)